2ni/attiny3217-dev-board/README.md

 - on a standard breadboard you'll still have 2 holes on each side (width: pin-to-pin is 700mil/17.78mm)

 ## Flashing
-Easiest is with the custom mode flasher which also provides serial communication, all in one USB connector.
-For that matter pymcuprog must be "patched".
+Easiest way to flash is done with the custom made flasher.
+It also provides serial communication, all in one USB connector.
+For that matter pymcuprog must be "patched" though.
 You can read more on the [flasher]() and [software](https://github.com/2ni/attiny-boilerplate) needed.
 Alternatively you can just use any flasher for UPDI.